Cover of The Game of Love and Death by Martha Brokenbrough. A red hand and a white hand wrestle over an airplane

 Testosterone Level: 1937

 That must have been one awesome, intense year.
-Jazz is beginning.
+Jazz is becoming mainstream.
 Prohibition has ended (Flora’s family runs a nightclub, and constantly has to pay off the G-men to stay open).
 The bombing of Guernica.
 The Hindenburg disaster.
 The disappearance of Amelia Earhart.
 Death is mooching around all these events, orchestrating them.

 Enter Henry and Flora, a couple of kids who’d be great together.
 There’s some pretty intense longing going on, with Death, society, their families, and their own fears holding them back.
 They can never succeed…can they?
 And can’t Death cut Henry and Flora a little slack?
 After all, she’ll have all the souls she could ever want in a couple of years.